gaafiz/gpdwin2-tips-and-tweaks-library/wiki/Custom_Screen_Resolutions.md

 Set this new custom resolutions just before playing with a full-screen game you want to improve performances of.

 > **NOTE**:
-> If Custom Resolutions don't apply or don't work properly, download and install ab ealier version of Intel graphic drivers.
+> If Custom Resolutions don't apply or don't work properly, download and install ab earlier version of Intel graphic drivers.
 The one I personally tested is v26.20.100.7158.
 Download it [from Intel website](https://downloadmirror.intel.com/29058/a08/igfx_win10_100.7158.zip)